laninsky/Phase_hybrid_from_UCES/post-processing/README.md

 Rscript hybrid_relationships.R
 ```

 The program will spit out a summary of relationships across the alleles for all loci for each sample.
 All going well, there should now be a file in your working directory called "allele_combinations_by_locus.txt".
-You can examine it and see what combinations of closest relatives for each allele were found for each sample at specific loci. "summmarized_allele_combinations.txt" contains similar information but has the different combination of alleles for each sample summarized across loci e.g.
+You can examine it and see the combinations of closest relatives the alleles of each sample at specific loci.
+Where a given sample has a sister species relationship between its alleles, the next closely related species is given under 'next_closest_allele'.
+The script loops through and replaces these alleles with the sample code suffixed by "x"s.
+Any other samples which have one of their alleles in a sister species relationship with this clade of sample-specific alleles are shown as having a sister species relationship with samplenamexx.
+Relationships are not recorded for alleles which are sister to a clade of alleles from multiple samples (this is represented by "NSSS" or "NS" in the files). e.g.
 ```
+"locus"           "sample"    "allele1"     "allele2"     "next_closest_allele"
+"uce1003.phylip"  "cfb_acd1"  "cfb_acd1_2"  "cfb_acd1_1"  "bal_rmb2_1"
+"uce1003.phylip"  "pul_dsm1"  "pul_dsm1_1"  "pul_dsm1_2"    NA
+...
+"uce998.phylip"   "con_cds5"  "con_rmb4xx"  "NSSS"          NA
+"uce998.phylip"   "pic_rmb5"  "neg_gvagxx"  "NSSS"          NA

 ```
-Relationships are not recorded for alleles which are sister to a clade of other alleles rather than sister to a single allele/sample.
-Where a given sample had a sister species relationship between its alleles, the script loops through and replaces these alleles with the sample code suffixed by "x"s.
-The next most closely related species is presented in the final column of each file for these samples, and any other samples which have one of their alleles in a sister species relationship with this clade of alleles are shown as having a sister species relationship with samplenamexx e.g.
+"summmarized_allele_combinations.txt" contains similar information but has the different combination of alleles for each sample summarized across loci e.g.
 ```
+sample    sister_species1   sister_species2   next_closest_species  count
+bal_jam3    NS                bal_lsuh                <NA>            34
+bal_jam3    NS                bal_rmb2                <NA>            27
+bal_jam3    NS                cfb_acd1                <NA>            70
+bal_jam3    NS                cfc_rmb2                <NA>            1
+...
+war_rmb4    war_rmb4          war_rmb4                wal_rmb5        8
+war_rmb4    war_rmb4          war_rmb4                <NA>            90

 ```
  "raw_allele_combinations.txt" contains sister species relationships found at each locus, not summarized by sample e.g.
 ```
+"locus"           "allele1"      "allele2"      "next_closest_allele"
+"uce1003.phylip"  "cfb_acd1_2"   "cfb_acd1_1"   "bal_rmb2_1"
+"uce1003.phylip"  "pul_dsm1_1"   "pul_dsm1_2"   NA
+"uce1003.phylip"  "med_dsm1_1"   "med_dsm1_2"   NA
+"uce1003.phylip"  "koc_rmb9_1"   "koc_rmb9_2"   "rea_rmb1_2"
+...
+"uce998.phylip"   "con_cds5_1"  "con_rmb4xx"    NA
 ```